PAIR-code/lit/website/src/tutorials/text-salience.md

 ### Conclusion

-Three gradient-based salience methods and one blackbox method are provided out of the box to LIT users who need to use these post-hoc interpretations to make sense of their language model’s predictions.
+Three gradient-based salience methods and one black box method are provided out of the box to LIT users who need to use these post-hoc interpretations to make sense of their language model’s predictions.
 This diverse array of built-in techniques can be used in combination with other LIT modules like counterfactuals to support robust exploration of a model's behavior, as illustrated in this tutorial.
-And as always, LIT strives to enable users to
-[add their own salience interpreters](https://github.com/PAIR-code/lit/wiki/api.md#interpretation-components) to allow for a wider variety of use cases beyond these default capabilities!
+And as always, LIT strives to enable users to [add their own salience interpreters](https://github.com/PAIR-code/lit/wiki/api.md#interpretation-components) to allow for a wider variety of use cases beyond these default capabilities!